Skip to main content

 If a cache_backend is configured (default: sqlite), the SDK sets up the local cache database at the storage path.

-By default, the SDK maintains a single instance per instance_id.
-If you construct a second MaximemSynapSDK with the same instance_id, you receive a reference to the existing instance rather than creating a new one.
+By default, the SDK maintains a single instance per instance_id, where instance_id defaults to "" (empty string) and is resolved from the API key at initialization.
+If you construct a second MaximemSynapSDK without passing instance_id, both constructions key off the same default empty string, so you receive a reference to the existing instance rather than creating a new one.

 This prevents accidental duplication of connections and caches in applications that construct the SDK from multiple modules.